mvelarde238/mv23theme/readme.txt

 - Gallery Comp. css Fixes
 - Remove Colorbox support from listing expander
 - Add .scroll class to editor styles
+- Fix javascript related to carrusel in listing and items in expander

 23.8.199 24-02-21
 - Gallery Comp.
 Implementation: open gallery with a link